Insourcing vs Outsourcing cost analysis: What is more cost-effective?

 III.
 Other reasons why you should choose outsourcing service

-Upcity 2022 research shows that small businesses are becoming more likely to outsource services, and many have set to do so in 2023.
+The global IT outsourcing market is projected to grow at 8.28% CAGR through 2029, with small businesses representing a significant share of new outsourcing relationships (multiple industry sources, 2025-2026).
+Cost remains the primary driver for small business outsourcing decisions.
 Although this is an area of growing interest, cost remains a key concern for small businesses considering outsourcing.
 An insourcing vs outsourcing cost analysis will tell you if outsourcing is the right choice for your organization.

 1. The urgency of hiring